vertis/vertis-io/_posts/2015-04-12-embedding-matterport.md

 When the users click on the banner they visit to a page that loads the correct [Matterport](https://matterport.com) tour for the listing.
 I deployed a small webapp using [Heroku](https://heroku.com) that allows us to see analytics about the way they interact.

 Compared to the effort of doing the photo carousel, this was a quick and dirty way to test integrating.
 It's difficult to embody the Lean Startup in a big organisation, but this is, I hope, one example of Build -> Measure -> Learn.

+*This work at REALABS eventually led to [Far Horizons](https://farhorizons.io), where I continue helping teams adopt emerging technology, now focused on AI and LLMs.*